-- 1.3 In this Code references to an offence and to a person's involvement or suspected involvement in an offence where the person has not been charged with an offence, include being concerned, or suspected of being concerned, in the commission, preparation or instigation of acts of terrorism. - 1.4 The Code of Practice issued under paragraph 6 of Schedule 14 to TACT applies to persons detained for examination under Schedule 7 to TACT.
-See Note 1N. - 1.5 All persons in custody must be dealt with expeditiously, and released as soon as the need for detention no longer applies. - 1.6 There is no provision for bail under TACT before or after charge.
-See Note 1N. - 1.7 An officer must perform the assigned duties in this Code as soon as practicable.
+- 1.3 In this Code references to an offence and to a person's involvement or suspected involvement in an offence where the person has not been charged with an offence, include being concerned, or suspected of being concerned, in the commission, preparation or instigation of acts of terrorism.

+- 1.4 The Code of Practice issued under paragraph 6 of Schedule 14 to TACT applies to persons detained for examination under Schedule 7 to TACT.
+See Note 1N.

+- 1.5 All persons in custody must be dealt with expeditiously, and released as soon as the need for detention no longer applies.

+- 1.6 There is no provision for bail under TACT before or after charge.
+See Note 1N.

+- 1.7 An officer must perform the assigned duties in this Code as soon as practicable.
 An officer will not be in breach of this Code if delay is justifiable and reasonable steps are taken to prevent unnecessary delay.
 The custody record shall show when a delay has occurred and the reason.
+See Note 1H

-See Note 1H. - 1.8 This Code of Practice must be readily available at all police stations for consultation by: - police officers; - police staff; - detained persons; - members of the public.
+- 1.8 This Code of Practice must be readily available at all police stations for consultation by:

+- · police officers;

+- police staff;

+- detained persons;

+- members of the public.

-- 1.9 The provisions of this Code: - include the Annexes: - do not include the Notes for Guidance. - 1.10 If an officer has any suspicion, or is told in good faith, that a person of any age may be mentally disordered or otherwise mentally vulnerable, in the absence of clear evidence to dispel that suspicion, the person shall be treated as such for the purposes of this Code.
-See Note 1G. - 1.11 For the purposes of this Code, a juvenile is any person under the age of 17.
-If anyone appears to be under 17, and there is no clear evidence that they are 17 or over, they shall be treated as a juvenile for the purposes of this Code. - 1.11A If anyone appears to have attained the age of 17 and to be under the age of 18, they shall in the absence of clear evidence that they are older, be treated as a 17-year-old for the purposes of this Code and the provisions and Notes for Guidance which in accordance with paragraph 1.11 apply to a juvenile and the way they are to be treated shall also apply to them, except for the purposes of the statutory provision in section 65(1) of PACE which defines appropriate consent.
-By virtue of paragraph 15 of Schedule 8 the Terrorism Act 2000 this definition is applied to the powers in paragraphs 10 to 14 of that Schedule to take fingerprints, intimate and non-intimate samples.
-For these powers, the statutory requirement for appropriate consent for a person who has not attained the age of 17 to be given by them and their parent or guardian shall not apply to a person who appears to have attained the age of 17 and whose consent alone is sufficient. - 1.12 If a person appears to be blind, seriously visually impaired, deaf, unable to read or speak or has difficulty orally because of a speech impediment, they shall be treated as such for the purposes of this Code in the absence of clear evidence to the contrary. - 1.13 'The appropriate adult' means, in the case of a: - (a) juvenile: - (i) the parent, guardian or, if the juvenile is in the care of a local authority or voluntary organisation, a person representing that authority or organisation (see Note 1B); - (ii) a social worker of a local authority (see Note 1C); - (iii) failing these, some other responsible adult aged 18 or over who is not a police officer or employed by the police.
+- 1.9 The provisions of this Code:

+- include the Annexes:

+- · do not include the Notes for Guidance.

+- .10 If an officer has any suspicion, or is told in good faith, that a person of any age may be mentally disordered or otherwise mentally vulnerable, in the absence of clear evidence to dispel that suspicion, the person shall be treated as such for the purposes of this Code.
+See Note 1G. - 1.11 Anyone who appears to be under 18 shall, in the absence of clear evidence that they are older, be treated as a juvenile for the purposes of this Code. - 1.11A Paragraph 1.11 does not change the statutory provisions in section 65(1) of PACE (appropriate consent) which require the consent of a juvenile's parent or guardian.
+By virtue of paragraph 15 of Schedule 8 to the Terrorism Act 2000, this is applied to the powers in paragraphs 10 to 14 of that Schedule to take fingerprints, intimate and non-intimate samples. - 1.12 If a person appears to be blind, seriously visually impaired, deaf, unable to read or speak or has difficulty orally because of a speech impediment, they shall be treated as such for the purposes of this Code in the absence of clear evidence to the contrary. - 1.13 'The appropriate adult' means, in the case of a: - (a) juvenile: - the parent, guardian or, if the juvenile is in the care of a local authority or voluntary organisation, a person representing that authority or organisation (see Note 1B): - (ii) a social worker of a local authority (see Note 1C); - (iii) failing these, some other responsible adult aged 18 or over who is not: - a police officer; - ~ employed by the police; - under the direction or control of the chief officer of a police force; - a person who provides services under contractual arrangements (but without being employed by the chief officer of a police force), to assist that force in relation to the discharge of its chief officer's functions, whether or not they are on duty at the time.